CS #7: Remediation of groundwater affected by PFAS and organochlorines, Northeastern Spain

 Preparation and analysis of chlorinated organic compounds by HS-SPME-GC (head-space (HS)- solid phase microextraction (SPME)-gas chromatography (GC). @Alicia Cano (IDAEA-CSIC)

-So far, the initial state of the site has been characterized.
-In order to build the fate and transport model, saturated column experiments have been conducted to study the behaviour of pollutants in groundwater and in contact with soil (PFAS adsorption).
-We have begun incorporating all available parameters to model PFAS adsorption in the unsaturated zone.
-In the coming months, we will model the saturated zone.
+In order to build the PFAS fate and transport model, saturated column experiments were conducted to study the behavior of pollutants in groundwater and in contact with soil (PFAS adsorption).
+We incorporated all available parameters to model PFAS adsorption in the unsaturated and saturated zones.
+PFAS transport models are described in this report.

 Regarding PFAS compounds, we have determined that the best reagent combination for PFAS removal is Persulfate + Ferrate (VI), achieving removal rates between 67 and 95 percent in column experiments using spiked groundwater and soil from the case study.
 Additionally, a tracer test has been conducted in the field.
 In early July, we will scale up the treatment to implement it at field scale (only for the aquifer contaminated with PFAS).